LinaLight/Insert-Tab/README.md

 Since some files may have a mixture of tabs and spaces for indent, this extension will treat all leading whitespace character as indent.

-When the Tab character appeared inside indent e.g. "    \t\n", you can not deleted that "\t" by backspace key in VSCode.
+When the Tab character appeared inside indent e.g. "    \t\n", you may not able to delete that "\t" by backspace key in VSCode.

 ## Extension Settings